-Within a reasonable time after the first day of each month, the Transmission Provider shall submit an invoice to the Transmission Customer for the charges for all services furnished under the Tariff during the preceding month.
+Within a reasonable time after service is provided, the Transmission Provider shall submit an invoice to the Transmission Customer for the charges for all services furnished under the Tariff.
+Notwithstanding the prior sentence, the Transmission Provider may submit invoices for periods of less than a full month.
 The invoice shall be paid by the Transmission Customer within twenty (20) days of receipt.
 All payments shall be made in immediately available funds payable to the Transmission Provider or by wire transfer to a bank named by the Transmission Provider.
 If necessary, bills may be rendered on an estimated basis subject to true-up as soon as actual billing data is available.